Kimono

 The kimono (着物) (Note: The term kimono comes from the verb (着る, kiru), and the noun (物, mono).
 Though 'kimonos' is technically an acceptable plural for the term kimono in English, Japanese has no conventions of adding an -s suffix to denote plurality in transliterated words; thus, most sources in English use kimono as both singular and plural.) is a traditional Japanese garment and the national dress of Japan.
 The kimono is a wrapped-front garment with square sleeves and a rectangular body, and is worn left side wrapped over right, unless the wearer is deceased.
 The kimono is traditionally worn with a broad sash, called an obi, and is commonly worn with accessories such as zōri sandals and tabi socks.

 Kimonos have a set method of construction and are typically made from a long, narrow bolt of cloth known as a tanmono, though Western-style fabric bolts are also sometimes used.
 There are different types of kimono for men, women, and children, varying based on the occasion, the season, the wearer's age, and – less commonly in the modern day – the wearer's marital status.
 Despite the kimono's reputation as a formal and difficult-to-wear garment, there are types of kimono suitable for both formal and informal occasions.
 The way a person wears their kimono is known as lit. 'dressing' (着付け, kitsuke).

-The history of the kimono can be tracked back to the Heian period (794–1185), when Japan's nobility embraced a distinctive style of clothing.
+Until the Edo period (1603–1868), garments that resembled modern kimonos, characterized by narrow sleeve openings and hanging sleeves, were collectively referred to as kosode.
+In the late ninth century of the Heian period (794–1185), Japanese clothing began to diverge from Chinese styles, giving rise to uniquely Japanese garments such as the jūnihitoe.
+During this time, members of the court and the warrior class wore white kosode as underwear.
+In the Sengoku period, which corresponds to the late Muromachi period (1336–1573), the kosode, originally a simple undergarment, developed into a more elaborate outer garment, becoming the direct predecessor of the modern kimono.

 Formerly the most common Japanese garment, the kimono has fallen out of favour and is rarely worn as everyday dress now.
 They are most often seen at summer festivals, where people frequently wear the yukata, the most informal type of kimono.
 More formal types are worn to funerals, weddings, graduations, and other formal events.
 Geisha and maiko are required to wear a kimono as part of their profession, and rikishi (sumo wrestlers) must wear kimonos at all times in public.
 Despite the small number of people who wear it regularly and its reputation as a complicated garment, the kimono has experienced revivals in previous decades, and is still worn today as fashionable clothing in Japan.